AliceWonderMiscreations/ContentSecurityPolicy/README.md

 header, CSP is not an effective means of providing protection to your users if you do not use TLS.

-The CSP header is basically a serialized array of directives, which each directive specifying a set of policies specific to that directive.
+The CSP header is basically a serialized array of directives, with each directive specifying a set of policy parameters specific to that directive.

-### Policy Directives
+### CSP Directives

 Directives are usually classified into five different categories: